thetillhoff/workshop/docs/labs/lab_5/1_hands_on.md

 There's additional information towards the bottom of its details page.
 Go to the `Environment variables and files` tab and check out how a secret references look like.

 ## Security Hub

+Now we have deployed some workloads to our accounts.
+Let's take a short break and see what AWS can tell us about it.

-Next, go to the Security Hub page in the AWS console.
+Go to the Security Hub console in your browser.

-Explore the different sub pages on your own, while thinking of the following questions:
+Explore the different sub pages, while thinking of the following questions:

 - How to ensure your AWS organisation / account complies with a security standard like NIST?
 - Where would you see company-specific security issues specified via organisation wide AWS Config rules?